EN

 4 - Inadequate coverage:

 Most of the time, mental health care for milder conditions takes place in an outpatient setting.
-Even though outpatient services such as psychologist consultations may be included in the plan, its coverage usually comes with a sub-limit which will be exceeded easily.
+Even though outpatient services such as psychologist consultations may be included in the plan, its coverage usually comes with a sub-limit which can be exceeded easily.

 Looking for health insurance?